allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 ]
 #text(size: 0.9em, style: "italic", fill: luma(30))[
   *Disclaimer*: These product links are examples for your convenience.
   We do not endorse specific brands.
-Any product meeting the specifications is acceptable.
-Let your doctor know if there are better deals!
+You can use any product that matches the description.
+Let your doctor know if you find better deals!
 ]
 #v(-0.5em)

 #counter(heading).update(0)
-= Equipment and how to get them
+= Equipment and how to get it

-== A) 1 ml, 5ml, and 10ml disposable oral syringes (without needles)
+== A) 1 ml, 5ml, and 10ml disposable oral syringes (no needles)
 #v(0.5em)
 #list(
   spacing: 0.8em,
-  [Look for markings every *0.1 mL* for the 1ml syringes.], [*Cleaning:* If used for liquid food (like milk), to clean: remove the plunger and wash with hot soapy water within an hour of use, and air dry.
+  [Look for markings every *0.1 mL* on the 1ml syringes.], [*Cleaning:* If used for liquid food (like milk), remove the plunger and wash with hot soapy water within an hour of use, and air dry.
 If used only for water, just air dry.], [*Examples:* BD eclipse 1mL oral syringes or Terumo 1mL oral tuberculin syringes.
-We have also included more examples below:], )
+We have included more examples below:], )
 #v(-1em)
 #align(center)[